FunctionLab/ExPecto/README.md

 ## Install
 #### Important Note: that for training new models with `train.py`, the default hyperparameters are only compatible with xgboost version 0.7.post4.
-Please make sure to install the version 0.7.post4 e.g. `pip install xgboost=0.7.post4`.
+Please make sure to install the version 0.7.post4 `pip install xgboost=0.7.post4`.
 The default hyperparameters are not compatible with newer xgboost versions.

 Clone the repository first:
 ```bash